- Future Students

 - Proposed projects must demonstrate potential for social change and preference will be given to projects based in high-needs and/or less-privileged areas;

-- Projects must be completed within the term of the practicum and must be designed and directed by the teaching practicum student submitting the application.
+- Projects must be completed within the practicum term and must be designed and directed by the teaching practicum student submitting the application.

 Note: Priority will be given to high-needs schools.